karollynecosta/aws_solutions_architect-associate/README.md

 AWS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud, helping you meet your business and regulatory backup compliance requirements.
 AWS Backup makes protecting your AWS storage volumes, databases, and file systems simple by providing a central place where you can configure and audit the AWS resources you want to backup, automate backup scheduling, set retention policies, and monitor all recent backup and restore activity.

 An AI-powered Forex trading application consumes thousands of data sets to train its machine learning model.
 The application’s workload requires a high-performance, parallel hot storage to process the training datasets concurrently.
 It also needs cost-effective cold storage to archive those datasets that yield low profit. == Use Amazon FSx For Lustre and Amazon S3 for hot and cold storage respectively.

+A new application is to be published in multiple regions around the world.
+The Architect needs to ensure only 2 IP addresses need to be whitelisted.
+The solution should intelligently route traffic for lowest latency and provide fast regional failover. == Ec2 + NLB + global Accelerator

+NFS migrated data + Availability + durability = Aws Storage Gateway File Gateway, because backs of to S3

+EC2 with data in transit encrypted = NLB + TCP Listener, then terminate SSL on EC2
+									 ALB with HTTPS listernet, then install SSL certificates on the ALB and Ec2

+An application requires a MySQL database which will only be used several times a week for short periods. == aurora serverless

+An application runs on Amazon EC2 instances backed by Amazon EBS volumes and an Amazon RDS database.
+The application is highly sensitive and security compliance requirements mandate that all personally identifiable information (PII) be encrypted at rest. == Configure Amazon EBS encryption and Amazon RDS encryption with AWS KMS keys to encrypt instance and database volumes

+EC2 instances in a private subnet.
+The EC2 instances process data that is stored in an Amazon S3 bucket.
+The data is highly confidential and a private and secure connection is required between the EC2 instances and the S3 bucket. == Bucket policy that allow only the VPC

+Company has a presence in AWS in multiple regions.
+The company has established a new office and needs to implement a high-bandwidth, low-latency connection to multiple VPCs in multiple regions within the same account.
+The VPCs each have unique CIDR ranges.
+What would be the optimum solution design using AWS technology? == Create a Direct Connect gateway, and create private VIFs to each region.
+Implement a Direct Connect connection to the closest AWS region.

+Streaming media service = elastiCache for Redis cluster

+EBS Ecryption:
+	All EBS types and all instance families support encryption but not all instance types support encryption.
+There is no direct way to change the encryption state of a volume.
+Data in transit between an instance and an encrypted volume is also encrypted.

+Which is the only resource-based policy that the IAM service supports?
+TRUST POLICY

+Default state of the security group:
+	There is an outbound rule that allows all traffic to all IP addresses There are no inbound rules and traffic will be implicitly denied

+Default state of the Network ACL:
+	There is a default inbound rule denying all traffic There is a default outbound rule denying all traffic

+EBS insufficient-data == the check may still in progress

+persistent data storage ==

+EC2 Impaired =  It will wait a few minutes for the instance to recover and if it does not it will mark the instance for termination, terminate it, and then launch a replacement

+VPC/VPNs that are in the SAME REGION by associating a Direct Connect gateway to a transit gateway

+VPC in various regions = A Direct Connect gateway can then be used to create private virtual interfaces (VIFs) to each AWS region.